Are your clothes made in sweatshops?

 What is a sweatshop?

-Many of these workers do not like describing their workplaces as "sweatshops", because they think it makes them sound like victims.
+Many workers in garment factories do not like describing their workplaces as “sweatshops”, because they think it makes them sound like victims.
 But these workers know their wages and conditions are unacceptably low and many of them organise protests to demand better wages and conditions, even though doing so can put their jobs at risk.

 Buy sweat-shop free clothes